ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Step 3: Run Autonoma E2E Tests on the Preview URL

-Every Render preview deployment fires a GitHub deployment status event.
-You can listen for that event in GitHub Actions and trigger Autonoma to test the new environment.
+Every Render PR preview deployment fires a GitHub deployment status event.
+You can listen for that event in GitHub Actions and trigger Autonoma to test the new preview.

 name: Run Autonoma Tests